the-turing-way/the-turing-way/project_management/first_newsletter.md

 Dear amazing people,

-we send this to you as we expect you to be interested in the Turing Way project.
+We send this to you as we expect you to be interested in the Turing Way project.

 The Turing Way is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is "too easy not to do".
 It will include training material on version control, analysis testing, and open and transparent communication with future users, and build on Turing Institute case studies and workshops.
-It is openly developed and any and all questions, comments and recommendations are welcome at our github repository: https://github.com/alan-turing-institute/the-turing-way or in our gitter chat room.
+It is openly developed and any and all questions, comments and recommendations are welcome at our github repository: https://github.com/alan-turing-institute/the-turing-way or in our gitter chat room: https://gitter.im/alan-turing-institute/the-turing-way

 ## How can you get involved in the Turing Way?

 * Sign up to our newsletter to get monthly updates on the handbook's progress at https://tinyletter.com/TuringWay

-* Contribute a case study!
+* Share your tips, tricks and gotchas!
+  What do you wish you'd know when you started making your work reproducible?
-We would love to hear your experience in making your research reproducible!
+  We would love to share your experience with our readers and other members of our community.

-To add a short case study to the handbook, please fill out our quick [submission form](https://docs.google.com/forms/d/e/1FAIpQLSfcyYH_E03Y5zuBdwrikQP4QldqzKmD-aPngCKthdV9e9alaA/viewform)
+  To add your advice to the handbook, please fill out our quick [submission form](https://docs.google.com/forms/d/e/1FAIpQLSfcyYH_E03Y5zuBdwrikQP4QldqzKmD-aPngCKthdV9e9alaA/viewform)
 > I hope this works as preview, I will also create a separate .md file with the case study form in a bit to get feedback.

 * Attend one of our workshops